 Mira Sussman, Limmud Michigan co-chair, was born and raised in Ann Arbor.
 She has worked in various capacities within the Jewish community in Ann Arbor and in Los Angeles.
 She currently conducts trainings related to immigration and cultural sensitivity.
 She lives in Ann Arbor with her husband and three sons.

-Sue Birnholtz, Secretary
+Sue Birnholtz, Treasurer

 Irv Goldfein, President